CMHayden/Learning/Docker/README.md

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
-Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap.
+Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap, or reach out to me through [my website](http://www.callumhayden.com).